nicolasvidelac/TodosApplication/README.md

 # Todo's Application

 ## About:
-This is a simple "To do" notes app, with folder to group those, and if i made it, user login.
+This is a simple "To do" notes app, with folder to group those, and, hopefully, user login.
 This exist because it was requested for a job interview.

 ### Languages and Tools: